mahdi12167/libmini/libmini/qtviewer/README.txt

 !!
 Most Simple CMake Example

-The most simple usage of the qt viewer is to just derive from the QtSimpleViewer class and override the timer event and the ecef geometry construction pure virtual methods.
+The most simple usage of the qt viewer is to just derive from the QtViewer class provided in the <mini/qt_viewer.h> header and override the timer event and the ecef geometry construction pure virtual methods.
 Source code for this use case is given in the simple.cmake folder.
-To start, just copy the qtsimpleviewer.h header, which contains the complete definition of the QtSimpleViewer base class that can be subclassed as follows:
+To start, just have a look at the qt_viewer.h header, which contains the complete definition of the QtViewer base class that can be subclassed as follows:

- #include "qtsimpleviewer.h"
+ #include <mini/qt_viewer.h>

- class MyQtViewer: public QtSimpleViewer
+ class MyQtViewer: public QtViewer
  {
  public: